-Anyway, this Chicken Madras Recipe is based on a Gordon Ramsey recipe which has been adapted slightly for a spicier palette and the ingredient quantities as listed are enough to make 4 portions.
+Anyway, as I’ve already mentioned this recipe is loosely based on a Gordan Ramsay Chcicken Madras recipe which has been adapted slightly for a spicier palette.

 - 4 chicken breasts, one per person!